 Native paywall — free satire essays and parody news posts public, paid script archives and craft series member-only

 Post-level paywall granularity in the TipTap editor.
-A satire writer can publish a free satire piece publicly (for social sharing and LLM discovery) while gating the “how I wrote it” breakdown behind a $9/mo paid tier.
+A satire writer can publish a free satire piece publicly while gating the how-I-wrote-it breakdown behind a $9/mo paid tier.
 A sketch writer can publish free public comedy sketches while gating the full spec-script PDF archive ($12/mo) or the draft-vs-published comparison series ($9/mo).
-A parody blogger can publish free parody news posts while gating the “craft behind the parody” series.
 Configure paywall CTA copy, access-tier labels, and locked-content preview depth in Admin → Members → Plans.

 Pseudonymity support — separate comedy persona display name from admin auth credentials

 Publish as any character voice or pen name without exposing legal identity in the public-facing site.
-The admin auth email (private, never shown publicly) is entirely separate from the author display name (the comedy persona visible in post bylines, the About page, and all public-facing content).
-Custom domain ownership (comedyname.com) adds another layer of separation.
+The admin auth email (private, never shown publicly) is entirely separate from the author display name (the comedy persona visible in post bylines and all public-facing content).
+Custom domain ownership adds another layer of separation.
 Many comedy writers who built audiences as fictional Twitter personas need this separation to maintain the character integrity that makes the comedy work.
-The infrastructure supports it without requiring any technical configuration beyond setting the author display name in Admin → Settings → Profile.

 AI-SEO comedy-keyword scorer — surface satire, sketch-writing, and comedy-craft search intent before you publish

-The VeloCMS editor’s AI-SEO scorer runs in real-time as you write, surfacing keyword-density insights, heading-hierarchy gaps, and missing structured data for comedy content before publication.
-A satire writer publishing a piece about corporate jargon can catch adjacent high-volume queries (“corporate buzzword satire, satirical memo template, office email parody”).
-A sketch writer can surface “sketch comedy structure, how to write a sketch, SNL cold open format” adjacencies for craft-focused posts.
-A comedy-writing instructor can catch “comedy writing class online, UCB Harold structure, comedy writing certificate” queries.
+The VeloCMS editor's AI-SEO scorer runs in real-time as you write, surfacing keyword-density insights, heading-hierarchy gaps, and missing structured data for comedy content before publication.
+A satire writer publishing a piece about corporate jargon can catch adjacent high-volume queries.
+A sketch writer can surface sketch comedy structure and how-to-write-a-sketch adjacencies for craft-focused posts.
 The AI writing assistant inside the editor drafts a paragraph for any comedy-intent keyword via Gemini SSE streaming.

 Embedded image and GIF support — visual comedy, annotated screenshots, and reaction images via TipTap slash commands

 The TipTap editor supports inline image embeds, GIF blocks via the /gif slash command (Giphy integration), and annotated screenshot blocks via /annotate-image.
-Comedy writing that relies on visual presentation — the annotated corporate email, the highlighted tweet with sardonic caption, the side-by-side “what they said / what they meant” screenshot format that Reductress and The Hard Drive popularized — works inline in the TipTap editor without copy-pasting into image editors.
+Comedy writing that relies on visual presentation — the annotated corporate email, the highlighted tweet with sardonic caption, the side-by-side what-they-said / what-they-meant screenshot format — works inline without copy-pasting into image editors.
 All uploaded images are automatically converted to AVIF/WebP via Cloudflare R2 CDN.
-GIF blocks load lazily on scroll and do not penalize Core Web Vitals for long-form satire essays that primarily rely on text.

 From Twitter/X + Substack + Patreon + WordPress to VeloCMS in five steps